JellyBeans01/web-adio-api-demo/README.md

 - It can be used to incorporate audio into your website or application
 - However, it can also be used to create advanced interactive instruments =>  it is suitable for both developers and musicians alike

+## Package
+For these PoCs, I worked out everything myself.
+After some googling how to implement effects like reverb, flanger, delay...
+I came across [this package](https://github.com/Sambego/audio-effects) that basically has some effects already defined.

+There is also a guide how to extend the package and add your own custom sound effects.
+This is definitely something I will look at in the future!